Your Top Questions About Alcohol Addiction Treatment Centers Answered

 First Week: You’ll likely spend your first few days, or even the first week, in rehab undergoing detoxification.
 Alcohol and several types of heavy drugs can literally change the way the human body operates and going without these substances after prolonged heavy use can make you feel irritable, anxious, or sick.

 Depending on the substance and the level of addiction, the effects of withdrawal can be severe.
-(In some cases, the process can actually be fatal without medical attention.)
 If you’re experiencing withdrawal at an inpatient facility, you’ll be watched over by staff, and your symptoms will be medically addressed throughout the process.

 Healthy Eating + Mindset: Once you’re ready to enter the program, the experience becomes fully immersive.
 For most inpatient rehab centers, that means an early start, complete with a healthy breakfast.
 Many programs offer classes like yoga or meditation in the mornings, to help patients start the day off in a calm state of mind.